 After the last battle, after the passing on of Mepi and Ilan and its celebration, the tribe fell apart in many small groups of about 5-7 each.
 These departed to all corners of the world.
-Mepi’s child (Mepi was over 8 moons pregnant when she passed on) was taken into care by Moapa.
-Moapa left eastbound with a somewhat larger group of 30.
+Mepi and Ilan’s child (Mepi was over 8 moons pregnant when she passed on) was taken into care by Moapa.
+Moapa left eastbound with a somewhat larger group of 30, specifically chosen for this journey.
 They traveled far, and eventually passed through what now is called Moapa Valley.
 Some of the group settled there, for the valley offered all nature’s wealth for a tribe to survive.
 Moapa separated from her group after some time and carried on westwards.

 Time has come

 Many of the members of the Tribe of Universal Colors have now (21st century AD) incarnated again.
 Many of them have started to find out step by step about their former lives and heritage.
-Some are in contact with each other again, sharing the messages of love and of the Great Spirit.
+Some are in contact with each other again, sharing the messages of love and of Great Spirit.
 They know they’re here just “to be” and to be ready to help when asked for.
 Be assured, they’re eager to help.
-They’re looking to recreate the bonds.
+They’re looking to recreate the bonds and spread love and wisdom.
 When in need, they can and will be found.

 Mepi and Ilan have been reunited again.
 Great Spirit once again sealed their eternal bond in a small & beautiful sacred ceremony at Death Valley in January 2016.
 The ceremony took place at the memorial stone for The Last Battle, the same spot where Mepi died and gave birth at the same time so many years ago.

 Mepi and Ilan have accepted their heritage.
-They’ve started a series of journeys around the world, visiting ancient sacred places, anchoring love on the planet and opening portals for many uses.
+They’ve started a series of journeys around the world, visiting ancient sacred places, anchoring love on the planet, balancing male and female energy and opening portals for many uses.
 There is a lot of work to do, lots of places, portals & crystals to be activated.
 A new world is being born.
 Right now.
 Energy on planet earth has shifted.
 For good.
 Forever.

 The New Generation